Good CAT Score: 2025 Requirements by Job Level

 • Digital Marketing: 30-40

-Company-Specific CCAT Requirements
+Company-Specific CAT Requirements

 High-Requirement Companies (35+ typically needed)